Sandigan acquits ex-DBP head

 It found upon review that Nañagas’ request for the DBP Board’s approval of his trip abroad and leave application “cannot be considered a ‘transaction or act’ contemplated under Section(i) of R.A.
 No. 3019, the Anti-Graft and Corrupt Practices Act, ” because these “are clearly not contracts with a private person involving monetary consideration.”

-“In this case, the prosecution failed to prove the presence of the transaction or act requiring the approval of the DBP Board in which the accused was directly interested for personal gain.
-Perforce, the accused’s constitutional right of presumption of innocence until the contrary is proved has not been overcome; hence, he is entitled to an acquittal for the charge of violation of Section 3(i) of R.A.
-No. 3019,” it added.

-The court also likewise held that Nañagas “deserves an acquittal” because the prosecution “has not proven the element of deceit.”
-REINA TOLENTINO
+The court also held that Nañagas “deserves an acquittal” because the prosecution “has not proven the element of deceit.”